 In June 2008, we entered into a \$60 million loan with affiliates of Prime Healthcare Services, Inc. ("Prime") related to three southern California hospital campuses operated by Prime.
-In July 2008, we acquired one of the facilities from a Prime affiliate for approximately \$15.0 million and in November 2008 acquired the remaining two facilities for an aggregate cost of approximately \$45 million.
-We entered into 10-year leases with the Prime affiliate concurrent with our acquisition of each of these facilities.
+We acquired one of the facilities in July 2008 from a Prime affiliate for approximately \$15 million and the other two facilities (including two medical office buildings) in the 2008 fourth quarter for \$45 million.
+We entered into a 10-year lease with the Prime affiliate concurrent with our acquisitions of each of these facilities.

 In May 2007, we acquired a general acute care hospital located in San Diego, California at a cost of \$22.8 million and entered into an operating lease with the operator.
-The lease has a 15 year fixed term and contains annual rent escalations at the general increase in the consumer price index.
-In addition, we funded a loan totaling \$25.0 million collateralized by interests in real property and is cross-defaulted with the lease.
+The lease had a 15 year fixed term and contained annual rent escalations at the general increase in the consumer price index.
+In addition, we funded a loan totaling \$25.0 million collateralized by interests in real property.
 This loan requires the payment of interest only during the 15 year term with principal due in full at maturity.
 The loan may be prepaid under certain specified conditions.

-In August 2007, we acquired two general acute care hospitals in Houston, Texas and Redding, California at a cost of \$100.0 million and entered into operating leases with the operators, affiliates of Hospital Partners of America, Inc. ("HPA"), a multi-hospital operating company.
-See the further description under leasing operations.
+In August 2007, we acquired two general acute care hospitals in Houston, Texas and Redding, California at a cost of \$100.0 million and entered into operating leases with the operators, affiliates of Hospital Partners of America, Inc. ("HPA").
+As disclosed under "Leasing Operations" below, these leases were subsequently terminated.

 The results of operations for each of the properties acquired are included in our consolidated results from the effective date of each acquisition.
-The following table sets forth certain unaudited pro forma consolidated financial data for 2008, 2007, and 2006, as if each significant acquisition in 2008 and 2007 and sale of three rehabilitation facilities (since the proceeds of these property sales were used to fund the 2008 acquisitions) was consummated on the same terms at the beginning of each year.
+The following table sets forth certain unaudited pro forma consolidated financial data for 2008 and 2007, as if each significant acquisition in 2008 and sale of three rehabilitation facilities (since the proceeds of these property sales were used to fund the 2008 acquisitions) was consummated on the same terms at the beginning of each year.

-2008 2007 2006 (Amounts in thousands except per share amounts) Total revenues \$ 131,190 \$ 127,791 \$ 85,982 Net income 31,715 68,110 56,883 Income per share-diluted \$ 0.49 \$ 1.12 \$ 1.09
+2008 2007

+(Amounts in thousa nds except per share

+amo unts)

+Total revenues \$129,615 \$126,216

+Net income attributable to MPT common stockholders 29,928 66,816

+Net income per share attributable to MPT common stockholders-diluted \$ 0.43 \$ 1.08